boilerrat/awesome-decentralized-autonomous-organizations/awesome-DAOs/docs/index.md

 - [Gitcoin Passport](https://passport.gitcoin.co/) - Grow a decentralized identity record with various credentials about you.
 Through the network of sources about your personhood, applications like Gitcoin Grants 2.0 gives you rights like matching weight in Quadratic Funding.
 - [GitPOAP](https://www.gitpoap.io/) - Recognition for Your Contributions.
 Issue digital badges as a special way to nurture your community.
 Earn them to build an unbiased track record of your work.
 - [Hats Protocol](https://mobile.twitter.com/hatsprotocol) - A protocol for emitting and revoking DAO role NFTs.
+- [Hypercerts](https://hypercerts.org/) - To solve the challenges we face this century, we need scalable and sustainable financing models for public goods that reward contributors for the positive impact they create.
 - [Identity Link Services](https://github.com/ceramicstudio/identitylink-services)Services for issuing verifiable credentials that link a DID to social accounts including Twitter, Github, and Discord.
 - [IDX](https://idx.xyz/) -  an open source multi-platform identity protocol that allows users to build up a unified digital identity and freely share their data between apps.
 - [Karma](https://www.showkarma.xyz/) - Karma aggregates and curates DAO contributor activity and provides visibility to the DAOs and helps contributors showcase their work.
 See your reputation.